 I started as a radio DJ (KAOS, KCMU), but made my reputation in the clubs as an excellent old-school DJ.
 From my first mobile gig in late 1997, where I had to rent equipment (including a mirror ball!), it took me about a year and a half to build it up to where I could actually call it a business.
 All my clients in the early years were via word-of-mouth.
 For some reason, I found a niche among musicians.
 Being a musician myself, and having a lot of friends in the music scene, I could understand and relate to them.
 Birds of a feather.
 And I can't overstate the support I got from friends and family.
 I never could have gotten established withour their kindness and generosity.
 In 1999, I borrowed $1500 from my dad and purchased my first pair of speakers, Mackie SRM-450's, which had just come out at the time.
 They were being billed as "the world's first active loudspeakers", meaning self-powered, and they were exactly what I needed.
-I still have that pair to ths day, and they still sound great.
-And yes, I paid Dad back on schedule.
+I still have that pair to this day, and they still sound great.
+And yeah, I even paid Dad back on schedule.
+Thanks, Pop!

 When I set out to start my own Mobile DJ Company, I wanted to do it a little bit differently.
 With a background in both radio and the clubs, the mobile world was new to me, and at first I wasn't terribly impressed.
 The few mobile jocks I'd worked with all seemed to be a bit ham-handed.
 Some of them actually had their music on the now-obsolete DAT format, the sound of which could best be described as "mushy".
 Still, I went into it with an open mind, exploring different avenues.
 At one point I applied for work at the Northwest's Biggest Mobile DJ Company.
-But upon finding out what they were paying their deejays, relative to what they were charging their clients, I decided I'd rather do it myself, so that's where Disco Royale was born.
+But upon finding out what they paid their deejays, relative to what they were charging their clients, I decided I'd rather do it myself, so that's where Disco Royale was born.

 Kevin Olson, Owner/DJ/MC